betelish/ICE-CMPU250/scripts/consolidated notebooks/readme.md

 **Administration Analysis**
 ---
 Graphical analysis of trends in arrests throughout the changes of administration.
-Largely shows that ICE is a bipartisan institution
+Largely shows that ICE is a bipartisan institution.

 Legislative Pathways
 ---